ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 !!!
 Note

-    Field descriptors ''method'' and ''units'' required
+    Field descriptors `method` and `units` required

 This field type should be used to record numeric variables **except numeric variables recorded from taxa** (see Traits below).
-The ''method'' descriptor should include information about how the variable is measured and the ''units'' descriptor must provide the units used.
+The `method` descriptor should include information about how the variable is measured and the `units` descriptor must provide the units used.

 Not all numeric variables have methods or units: a column of replicate numbers, for example.
-If this is the case, enter ''None'' rather than leaving the descriptors blank.
-(If you prefer to use ''Dimensionless'' as the unit for dimensionless quantities then that is also fine!)
+If this is the case, enter None rather than leaving the descriptors blank.
+(If you prefer to use Dimensionless as the unit for dimensionless quantities then that is also fine!)

 ## Abundance and trait data